J-Gravity/j-gravity/README.md

 The J-Gravity project is an attempt to simulate the universe as detailed by the Janus Cosmotological Model.

 ##
-The <a href="https://www.savoir-sans-frontieres.com/JPP/telechargeables/English/janus/The%20Janus%20Cosmological%20Model.pdf">Janus Model</a> as been created by M. Jean-Pierre PETIT and M. Gilles d'Agostini, and can be found in at
+The <a href="https://www.savoir-sans-frontieres.com/JPP/telechargeables/English/janus/The%20Janus%20Cosmological%20Model.pdf">Janus Model</a> as been created by M. Jean-Pierre PETIT and M. Gilles d'Agostini

 ##
 The J-Gravity project is an attempt to simulate the universe as detailed by the Janus Cosmotological Model.